 The Complainant has, to the satisfaction of the Panel, shown the Respondent to have no rights or legitimate interests in respect of the disputed domain name (within the meaning of paragraph 4(a)(ii) of the Policy).

-Since proving a negative fact is almost impossible, panelists in UDRP proceedings have generally agreed that it is sufficient for the Complainant to establish a prima facie case that the Respondent lacks rights or legitimate interests in the Disputed domain name to shift the burden of proof to the Respondent.
-In the case at issue, the Complainant argued that it had never authorised the Respondent to register the BOLLORE trademark in a domain name, and that it had never licensed its trademark to the Respondent.
-Furthermore, the Disputed domain name resolves to a parking website with third-party commercial links and therefore the Respondent cannot demonstrate any use of the Disputed domain name.
-Finally, there is no other evidence in the case file that could demonstrate that the Respondent has been commonly known by the Disputed domain name.
+Since proving a negative fact is almost impossible, panelists in UDRP proceedings have generally agreed that it is sufficient for the Complainant to establish a prima facie case that the Respondent lacks rights or legitimate interests in the disputed domain name to shift the burden of proof to the Respondent.

+In the case at issue, the Complainant argued that it had never authorised the Respondent to register the SAINT-GOBAIN trademark in a domain name, and that it had never licensed its trademark to the Respondent.

+Furthermore, the disputed domain name resolves to an inactive website with the message "Launching Soon" and therefore the Respondent cannot demonstrate any use of the disputed domain name in connection with a bona fide offering of goods and services or a legitimate non-commercial or fair use of the disputed domain name.

+Finally, there is no other evidence in the case file that could demonstrate that the Respondent has been commonly known by the disputed domain name.

 In view of the foregoing, the Panel is satisfied that the Complainant has established a prima facie case that the Respondent lacks rights and legitimate interests in the disputed domain name.
-In order to rebut the Complainant's arguments, the Respondent lacks rights and legitimate interests in the disputed domain name.
 In order to rebut the Complainant's arguments, the Respondent had the possibility to make his own defense.
-However, the Respondent has chosen not to file a Response.Therefore the Panel is satisfied that also the second requirement under the Policy is met.
+However, the Respondent has chosen not to file a Response.

+Therefore, the Panel is satisfied that also the second requirement under the Policy is met.